A Variational Infinite Mixture for Probabilistic Inverse Dynamics Learning: Empirical Evaluation

 \textbf{SARCOS and Barrett-WAM Datasets.} We benchmark the prediction accuracy of ILR on a relatively high-dimensional dataset collected from a 7-DoF anthropomorphic SARCOS arm \cite{Vijayakumar2005Incremental}.
 The dataset consists of 44484 training points and 4449 test cases.
-Overall there are 21 input variables, $\bm{q}, \dot{\bm{q}}, \ddot{\bm{q}}$ mapping to the torques of the 7 motors $\bm{u}$.
-We also benchmark on a real inverse dynamics dataset of a 4-DoF Barrett-WAM manipulator, Figure~\ref{fig:real_barrett}, a mapping from a 12-D to 4-D space.
+Overall there are 21 input variables, $\vec{q}, \dot{\vec{q}}, \ddot{\vec{q}}$, mapping to 7 motor torques $\vec{u}$.
+We also benchmark on a real-world inverse dynamics dataset of a 4-DoF Barrett-WAM manipulator, Figure~\ref{fig:real_barrett}, where we map from a 12-D to a 4-D space.
 The dataset contains 25000 training pairs and 5000 test cases.
 Table~\ref{tab:sota_sarcos} and Table~\ref{tab:sota_barrett} list the results for both datasets.
 We report the average MSE, NMSE, and number of active models over all joints.
 The results are obtained by running five seeds and computing the means and standard deviations for every cell in the table, except for LGR$^{*}$, because of the unreasonable training times achieved while using the authors' code.
-When evaluating GPR on the SARCOS dataset, we faced GPU-memory constraints, and had to limit the dataset to 35000 instead of 44484.
+When evaluating GPR on the SARCOS dataset, we faced GPU-memory constraints and had to limit the dataset to 35000 instead of 44484 training samples.
 The results of this evaluation show that ILR clearly outperforms LWPR and LGR on both datasets, in terms of prediction accuracy and number of used models.
 On the SARCOS dataset, ILR even outperforms GPR.
 We attribute this result however, to the fact that GPR had to work with a reduced training set$^{\dagger}$, and acknowledge that GPR is still the gold standard on medium-sized datasets.
 Finally, the results indicate that ILR is, in general, very competitive with SGPR.